geerlingguy/drupal-pi/README.md

 These directions assume you're working directly on your Raspberry Pi, running Raspbian, with a keyboard and monitor attached:

   1. Download the latest 'Raspbian' image from the [Raspberry Pi Downloads page](https://www.raspberrypi.org/downloads/)†.
-  2. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card:
+  1. Follow the [image installation guide](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) to transfer the image to your microSD card:
      1. Unmount the microSD card: `diskutil unmountDisk /dev/disk2`
-    2. Write the image to the microSD card: `pv yyyy-mm-dd-raspbian-jessie.img | sudo dd of=/dev/rdisk2 bs=1m`
+     1. Write the image to the microSD card: `pv yyyy-mm-dd-raspbian-stretch.img | sudo dd of=/dev/rdisk2 bs=1m`
-  3. Once Raspbian is loaded on the card, insert the card in your Pi, and plug in your Pi to boot it up.
+  1. Once Raspbian is loaded on the card, insert the card in your Pi, and plug in your Pi to boot it up.
-  4. Boot up the Raspberry Pi.
+  1. Boot up the Raspberry Pi.
 Once booted, open the "Raspberry Pi Configuration" tool in Menu > Preferences.
      1. Change the pi user account password.
      2. Click OK, then reboot the Raspberry Pi.
-  5. Once rebooted, connect the Pi to your local network either via WiFi or wired ethernet.
+  1. Once rebooted, connect the Pi to your local network either via WiFi or wired ethernet.
-  6. Open the Terminal application (in the launcher or in Menu > Accessories > Terminal).
+  1. Open the Terminal application (in the launcher or in Menu > Accessories > Terminal).
-  7. Install Ansible: `sudo apt-get update && sudo apt-get install -y python-dev python-pip libffi-dev && sudo pip install ansible`
+  1. Install Ansible: `sudo apt-get update && sudo apt-get install -y python-dev python-pip libffi-dev && sudo pip install ansible`
-  8. Test the Ansible installation: `ansible --version` (should output the Ansible version).
+  1. Test the Ansible installation: `ansible --version` (should output the Ansible version).

 *† If you plan on using your Pi as a headless Drupal server, you don't need all the extra software included with the default Raspbian image.
 I recommend you use the official 'Raspbian Lite' image instead; see the next section.*